-Countersigned for PEF: Howard A. Shafer President Mr. Howard A. Shafer President Public Employees Federation, AFL-CIO 1168-70 Troy-Schenectady Road P.O.
+Mr. James J. Sheedy President Public Employees Federation, AFL-CIO 1168-70 Troy-Schenectady Road P.O.
 Box 12414 Albany, NY 12212-2414

-This will confirm our understandings reached during the course of negotiation of the 1991-95 State/PEF Agreement, on the subject of performance evaluation.
+This will continue and confirm our understandings reached during the course of negotiation of the 1991-95 State/PEF Agreement, on the subject of performance evaluation.

-The State and PEF acknowledge that performance evaluation is a management prerogative, and that the State has the full and complete authority to exercise its prerogative to evaluate its employees so long as it does so in a manner not inconsistent with the provisions of Section III of the MOU executed in conjunction with the 1991-95 State/PEF Agreement.
+The State and PEF acknowledge that performance evaluation is a management prerogative, and that the State has the full and complete authority to exercise its prerogative to evaluate its employees so long as it does so in a manner not inconsistent with the provisions of Section III of the Performance Evaluation MOU.